 In May 2019, we entered into the Loan Agreement with SVB and WestRiver.
-We borrowed \$25.0 million, or Term Loan A, at the inception of the Loan Agreement and have the right to borrow an additional \$25.0 million, or Term Loan B, and which we collectively refer to as the Term Loans.
-Term Loan B is available through March 31, 2020, provided that (i) we have received at least \$150.0 million of net cash proceeds in connection with the issuance and sale, subsequent to April 1, 2019, of our equity securities and subordinated debt, (ii) we have initiated Phase 3 clinical trials for vonoprazan, and (iii) no event of default has occurred.
+We borrowed \$25.0 million, or Term Loan A, at the inception of the Loan Agreement and in March 2020 we borrowed an additional \$25.0 million, or Term Loan B, and which we collectively refer to as the Term Loans.
 All obligations under the Term Loans are secured by a first priority lien on substantially all of our assets, excluding intellectual property and certain other assets.
 We have agreed not to encumber our intellectual property assets without SVB's prior written consent unless a security interest in the underlying intellectual property is necessary to have a security interest in the accounts and proceeds that are part of the assets securing the Term Loans, in which case our intellectual property will automatically be included within the assets securing the Term Loans.
 As a result, if we default on any of our obligations under the Loan Agreement, SVB could foreclose on its security interest and liquidate some or all of the collateral, which would harm our business, financial condition and results of operations and could require us to reduce or cease operations.